 Regular forms of church discipline are not applicable to individuals who are not church members.
-In the case of a church staff person who is not a church member, if the offence is considered serious enough, the session may remove the offender from his or her position.
-If the offence is considered minor, the session may choose to warn the offender in writing that further offences would cause the session to remove the individual from his or her position.
+In the case of a church staff person who is not a church member, if the offence is considered serious enough, the session may remove the offender from their position.
+If the offence is considered minor, the session may choose to warn the offender in writing that further offences would cause the session to remove the individual from their position.